dianlight/deployer/README.markdown

 The Deploy procedure is a simple unzip of the Ensamble in the target directory and the execution of the two .sql scripts on the target DB.
 This deploy method is what I call "Hard Deploy" beacuse all tables on the target DB are dropped and recreate.
-In the future it will insert waht I call "Soft Deploy" to allow a sort of DB sync between the Ensamble and the running DB so downtime is perfromed on the running website.
+In the future it will insert waht I call "Soft Deploy" to allow a sort of DB sync between the Ensamble and the running DB so no downtime is perfromed on the running website.

 ## Installation & Updating